jaetask/minimal-14kb-website/README.md

 - Bundling: [Webpack](https://webpack.github.io/)
 > I have never used it in anger but reading up on [Single page modules with webpack](http://dontkry.com/posts/code/single-page-modules-with-webpack.html) and how to use the [CommonsChunk Plugin](http://jonathancreamer.com/advanced-webpack-part-1-the-commonschunk-plugin/) makes me realise that it might actually be quite easy to chunk up a SPA into single request pieces and load them into the browser as a user moves around the site (routes).
 > _I know this is marked as bundling but the multi chunking capabilities might actually be the one thing that makes this whole concept work.
 I do have concerns about how to cleanup when switching one page for another._

+_Disclaimer: I haven't finished this project yet so this list is a work in progress_

 # Ramp up JavaScript